Melanoma

 E - Evolving

-The mole is changing in size, shape, color, or elevation, or it shows new symptoms such as bleeding, itching, or crusting.
+The mole is changing in size, shape, color, elevation or it shows new symptoms such as bleeding, itching or crusting.

 How can I recognize malignant melanoma?